AxelVincent/AxelVincent/README.md

 ## What I've Built
 - [Maainstream](https://maainstream.com/) - Context based chat learning platform
 - [Recursive](https://recursive.pm/) - (Building) Product Context Graph from features, documentation, customers, code, revenue, and feedback from all your tools.
 Augment productivity for product managers.
-- [Ritchy](https://github.com/AxelVincent/ritchy) — Bootstrapped a B2B prospecting SaaS to 30 paying clients and €60k ARR in one year, 2-person team, alone on the tech side.
+- [Ritchy](https://github.com/AxelVincent/ritchy) — Bootstrapped a B2B prospecting SaaS to paying customers across the EU in one year, 2-person team, alone on the tech side.
 Real-time pipeline (scraping + multi-source data-crossing agents + waterfall enrichment) running under 10s per lead with no concurrency cap.

 ## About Me